-- Disability (this can be disclosed on our application process).
+- Disability details (this can be disclosed in your application process).

 Tips to remember

-Always run a spell-check on your CV and even ask someone else to have a read over it for you.
-It's really important to avoid spelling mistakes and it's even more important to have your contact details without any errors- it may prevent a manager from contacting you.
+Always run a spell-check on your CV and even ask someone else to read through it for you.
+It's really important to avoid spelling mistakes, and it's even more important to make sure your contact details are provided without errors (which might prevent a potential employer from reaching you).

 Highlight your key skills

-This is important for every role but especially for any specialist roles you may be applying to.
-Whether it be I.T related, presentation skills or customer service based- you need to highlight your key skills to the manager.
-Try to list the skills you have that are most relevant to the post you are applying for, and expand on them where you can.
-It could just be what the manager is looking for in a candidate.
+This is important for every role but especially for any specialist roles you may be applying for.
+Whether it be IT related, presentation skills or customer service based, you need to highlight your key skills to the hiring team.
+Try to list the skills you have that are most relevant to the post you are applying for, and expand on these where possible - they could be just what the hiring team is looking for in a candidate.

-One of the biggest mistakes made with CVs is adding information to an old CV and not updating the information from previous roles.
-This can show out of date information and can come across as confusing and unclear.
+One of the biggest mistakes made with CVs is adding information to an old CV rather than updating what is already there.
+Obsolete or out of date information can come across as confusing and unclear.

 How long should my CV be?

 This question is often asked and is really dependent on your personal circumstances.
-For example, if you have just left education, you may not have any work history to list and can therefore use work experience or extra curriculum activities.
-If you have been in work for 20+ years then you may have a lot more information on your CV.
-We therefore recommend that your most recent roles/education are definitely listed and that your key skills are highlighted.
+For example, if you have just left education you may not have any work history - in which case you could list your work experience or any extra curriculum activities.
+If you have been in work for 20+ years, you may well have a lot more information on your CV.
+We therefore recommend that your most recent roles/education are definitely listed, and that your key skills are highlighted.

 Showcase your achievements

-Your CV often stands out if you include times where you have exceeded in your previous roles.
-This could be exceeding KPI's, involvement in projects or even recognitions or awards you have received.
+Your CV often stands out when you include examples where you have excelled in previous roles.
+These could be exceeding key performance indicators (KPIs), involvement in projects or even recognitions or awards you have received.
 They will make your CV a really rounded summary of who you are, and also make it unique to you.